 Test Your Water First

 It’s natural to worry about home’s water and the safety of your family.
 The first step to finding out about your home’s water is to simply conduct a water test.
-You can purchase water testing strips online, hire a water testing professional, or even send away a water test strip to test for thousands of contaminant.
+You can purchase water testing strips online, hire a water testing professional, or even send away a water test strip to test for thousands of contaminants.

 You’ll receive a report with all of the possible contaminants and levels of toxins in your water.
 If you have a high amount of toxins in your water, you’ll likely receive recommendations on how to proceed, which could include replacing pipes in your home or simply installing a water filter system.